togethercomputer/OpenChatKit/inference/README.md

 - <48 GB vRAM combined across multiple GPUs
 - Running into Out-Of-Memory (OOM) issues

 In which case, add the flag `-r CPU_RAM` where CPU_RAM is the maximum amount of RAM you'd like to allocate to loading model.
 Note: This significantly reduces inference speeds.

+The model will load without specifying `-r`, however, it is not recommended because it will allocate all available RAM to the model.
+To limit how much RAM the model can use, add `-r`.

 If the total vRAM + CPU_RAM < the size of the model in GiB, the rest of the model will be offloaded to a folder "offload" at the root of the directory.
 Note: This significantly reduces inference speeds.